olliw42/fastmavlink/README.md

 ## Pymavlink-mavgen Mimicry ##

-The FastMavlink C code library includes function wrappers which mimic those of the pymavlink-mavgen library.
+The fastMavlink C code library includes function wrappers which mimic those of the pymavlink-mavgen library.
 This allows us to easily port to fastMavlink, with no or little effort in many cases.
 The mimicry is activated by including

 ```#include "path_to_code_generator_output/dialect/mavlink.h"```